jeremiahfallin/pikaclicker/README.md

 - Add way to save/export

 - Indicate that a player can't go somewhere
-- Make it so that the settings work
 - Add gyms
 - Add badges
 - Add Elite 4